Pipeline requirements for Ultra Tasks

 • method: The HTTP request method.

 • query: The parsed version of the query string.
-The value of this field will be an object whose fields correspond to query string parameters and a list of all the values for that parameter.
+The value of this field is an object whose fields correspond to query string parameters and a list of all the values for that parameter.

-For example, the following query string: foo=bar&foo=baz&one=1.
-It results in the following query object:
+For example, the following query string: foo=bar&foo=baz&one=1 results in the following query object:

 {